Close

 Streamlined Immigration Guidance

 The Kingdom of Tonga maintains a visitor-friendly policy for many nationalities, with visa-free entry or visa on arrival available for citizens of numerous countries.
-Most eligible travelers receive a 31-day visitor visa on arrival, while Schengen member state citizens enjoy visa-free stays of up to 90 days.
+Most eligible travelers receive a free 30-day visitor visa on arrival, while Schengen member state citizens enjoy visa-free stays of up to 90 days.
 All visitors must hold passports with a validity of at least 6 months when entering Tonga.
 Our comprehensive guide transforms complex regulatory frameworks into clear, actionable strategies.

 Key Service Highlights: